LSBUGPG/movement-tutorial/README.md

 Before approaching this tutorial, you will need a current version of Unity and a code editor (such as Microsoft Visual Studio Community) installed and ready to use.

 This tutorial was created with Unity 2022.3 LTS and Microsoft Visual Studio Community 2022 versions.
-It should work with earlier or later versions although you should check the release notes for other versions for changes to Editor controls and the Scripting API.
+It should work with earlier or later versions.
+But you should check the release notes for other versions as the Editor controls or Scripting API functions may have changed.

-If you need help installing Unity you can many online tutorials such as: https://learn.unity.com/tutorial/install-the-unity-hub-and-editor
+If you need help installing Unity you can find many online tutorials such as: https://learn.unity.com/tutorial/install-the-unity-hub-and-editor

 You will also need to know how to create an empty project, add primitive objects to your scene, create blank scripts, and run projects from within the editor.
 If you need help with this, there is a short video demonstrating how to do all of these things here: